jamesszhou/iAwake/iOS-implementation/README.md

 Pods have now been installed.

-Use the new workspace project created for all coding.
+Use the new workspace project created for the rest of app development.